Iran's Ahmadinejad says Syria crisis may engulf region

 "All the Syrian people are respectable, but some want to settle accounts with Iran," he said.

-Iran has been hit by international sanctions over its disputed nuclear program, which the West believes is aimed at producing nuclear weapons, a charge Tehran denies.
+Iran has been hit by international sanctions over its disputed nuclear programme, which the West believes is aimed at producing nuclear weapons, a charge Tehran denies.

 Tehran is also at odds with Gulf Arab states that are backing Syrian rebels seeking to topple Assad and who accuse Tehran of fomenting unrest among Shi'ite Muslim communities in their countries.